 Professor Lucy Willis was appointed the third Director of the School of Nursing in 1969 (1969 - 1973).
 It was during her tenure that a specific program for Registered Nurses was developed - the first Post Registration BSN Program.
 Another accomplishment was the establishment of Continuing Nursing Education with the support of the SRNA.
 She was the first PhD prepared nurse in the province.

 The School of Nursing became the College of Nursing on July 1, 1973.
 Ms. Hester Kernen was appointed as Acting Dean on July 1, 1973 and as the first Dean on January 1, 1974.
 The curriculum was revised in 1976 but remained a four year program.
 She retired in 1980 and Ms. Una Ridley became the second Dean of the College on July 1, 1980 serving until June 30, 1989.
 It was during this deanship that the Nursing Research Unit (1983 - 1988) was established under the direction of Dr. Norma Stewart.

 The first Master of Nursing (MN) program was introduced in 1986 although special case students were admitted as early as 1983.
 An additional option, the Primary Health Care Nurse Practitioner, was introduced with the first cohort of students entering in September 2006.
-The first students to enter the new PhD Program in Nursing entered in September 2007.
+The first students to enter the Doctor of Philosophy in Nursing (PhD) Program entered in September 2007.

 Brown, Y.M.R., Smith, B.L., & Brown, F.B.
 (2008).
 70 Years of Nursing Education (1938 - 2008) at the University of Saskatchewan.
 Saskatoon: University of Saskatchewan.